Mental health and wellbeing tips during and after pregnancy

 What your baby needs most is you.
 It’s a scientific fact that your face is the most interesting thing in the world to your baby.
 Also, in the first year or two, your baby will learn faster than at any other time in its life.
 And even during your pregnancy your baby can sense and learn from what is happening in the outside world and how you’re feeling.

-Therefore, simply being with your baby and involving it in your daily activities is enough.
+Therefore, simply being with your baby and involving them in your daily activities is enough.
 You don’t need to worry if you can’t or don’t want to go out a lot, or you can’t meet with others.

 It’s also important to remember to take breaks when you can and be kind to yourself, which will in turn benefit your baby.